surminus/myosx/README.md

 # Myosx

-myosx bootstraps my OSX install how I like it.
+myosx configures osx how I like it.

 ## Installation